puranjay123/Data-Engineering/Big Data and Hadoop/Readme.md

 Change in FSImage from last snapshot
 ## FS Image:
 FSImage is point in time snapshot of hhdfs cluster
-## Namespaces : One of the content stored in FSImage,HDFS path to datablocks
+## Namespaces : One of the content stored in FSImage,HDFS path to datablocks/directroy